abinit/abinit/doc/tutorial/compilation.md

 If you are not interested in compiling ABINIT from source, you may want to consider the following alternatives:

-* Compilation with external libraries provided by apt-get based Linux distributions.
+* Compilation with external libraries provided by apt-get based Linux distributions (e.g. Ubuntu).
   More info available [here](INSTALL_Ubuntu)

 * Compilation with external libraries on Fedora/RHEL/CentOS Linux distributions.